 There are two main penalties: manual action from Google’s spam team, and an algorithmic penalty.

-For manual action, you could see if you've been penalized by going to the Google Webmaster Tools for your site.
-Check your notifications and keep an eye out for messages about "unnatural links".
-If you don't see any warning messages, dig deeper so you could figure out the cause of the traffic drop.
+For manual action, you could see if you’ve been penalised by going to the Google Webmaster Tools for your site.
+Check your notifications and keep an eye out for messages about “unnatural links”.
+If you don’t see any warning messages, dig deeper so you could figure out the cause of the traffic drop.

 On the other hand, an algorithmic penalty is an automated penalty making it much harder to determine.
 This requires thorough backtracking and in-depth analysis to be able to solve the problem.
 One has to find the time when the website lost traffic, and correlate it to the date when a new algorithmic update occurred.